Getting started on your Study Abroad

-Students who are NOT applying for their trip via M-Navigator will need to provide the following information to the Office of Financial Aid & Scholarships:
+Students who are NOT applying for their trip via M-Navigator will need to complete a Consortium Agreement form.

 Submit proof of acceptance into the study abroad program (by/from the sponsoring entity) along with a copy of their Study Abroad Contract signed by your Academic Unit or other written documentation of the Unit’s approval.
 The academic unit must approve the study abroad program for a minimum of six (6) credit hours per semester of Study Abroad participation.

 Students should be in good standing based on the Office of Financial Aid and Scholarships standards of academic progress.

 All applicants are advised to complete the FAFSA (Free Application for Federal Student Aid) at fafsa.gov for the term(s) requested and submit all federally-required forms and documents in a timely manner.

 Funds for any study abroad program are disbursed on a term-by-term basis.
 Many programs require substantial deposits prior to the time that a student's aid can be disbursed.
 Students may need to seek alternative resources to meet these “upfront” costs.
 It may also be possible that the Office of Financial Aid and Scholarships may be able to work with the officials at the international school to provide documentation of expected financial assistance.

 Disbursements of all financial aid and scholarships are applied only to the UM-Dearborn student account.
 Charges for study abroad programs may be assessed in addition to &/or separately from assessments on your UM-Dearborn student account.
 If available, you may use residual financial aid proceeds (a.k.a. “refunds”), to settle your balance for this type of assessment.
 These assessments are your responsibility to manage.
 It is strongly recommended that students enroll in direct deposit at the Student Accounts website.